Drug information provided by: Micromedex

 If you have been using this medicine regularly for several weeks or more, do not change your dose or suddenly stop using it without first checking with your doctor.
 Your doctor may want you to gradually reduce the amount you are taking before stopping it completely.
 Withdrawal side effects may occur when the medicine is stopped suddenly because your body has become used to this medicine.

-Using this medicine while you are pregnant may cause neonatal withdrawal syndrome in your newborn babies.
+Tell your doctor if you are pregnant or plan to become pregnant while taking this medication.
+Using this medicine while you are pregnant may cause neonatal withdrawal syndrome in your newborn baby, which can be life-threatening.
 Tell your doctor right away if your baby has the following symptoms: abnormal sleep pattern, diarrhea, high-pitched cry, irritability, shakiness or tremor, weight loss, vomiting, or failure to gain weight.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.